An air compressor isn't a tool on its own, but a power source for air-powered tools.

 Power, Pressure, & CFM

-While power isn't an exact metric of how much air is moved, it is a requirement for higher pressures and CFM.
+While power isn't an exact metric of how much air is moved, it is a requirement for higher pressures and CFM, or cubic feet per minute.
 The pressure will affect the power or speed of attached tools, while CFM will affect how much air it can move over time.
 If an attached tool uses air at a rapid rate, a high CFM compressor will be able to keep up with it, while a compressor with a lower CFM that can't keep up would mean that the tool would slow down with use, until it is stopped and reserve pressure can be built back up.

 Size will matter when it comes to transportation as well, but unlike with weight, it is an important factor if it isn't going to be moved anywhere, because it will take up space in your garage or shop bay.